 Over the next few weeks, the search party grew to an unwieldy and counter-productive size.

-Boy Scouts, National Guard members, even a group of 71 Green Berets who had been on maneuvers in Western North Carolina came and searched for the boy.
+Boy Scouts, National Guard members, multiple rescue squads, and even a group of 71 Green Berets who had been on maneuvers in Western North Carolina came and searched for the boy.
+Helicopters arrived as well.

-With so many searchers tramping over the wet and muddy ground, any clue or scent that survived the massive rain was quickly lost.
+With so many searchers and volunteers tramping over the wet and muddy ground, any clue or scent that survived the massive rain was quickly lost.